nkapu/handlers/README.md

-# handlers - discover, test and instrument URL handlers
+# handlers - discover and test URL handlers

 URL handlers are are those nice bits in the front of the URL (e.g. http:, https:, ftp:, skype:) that greatly expand the things a web page can do to you and your device.
 Many surprising applications have a nasty habit to register these for you without asking any questions.